Register Online Now! October 25 - 26, 2018 Workshop

 .
 Gio earned a Bachelor's degree in Computer Science here at UNT and now works at Willis Library on various sites the Library hosts, such as the Portal To Texas History and the Digital Library.
 On top of daily use of the tools being taught in the workshop, he also has tutoring experience from his work at NCTC.

-is a Programmer for the UNT Libraries' Digital Libraries
+is a Programmer for the UNT Libraries' User Interfaces Unit

 .
 Jason creates and maintains web sites associated with the UNT Libraries, including The Portal to Texas History and the UNT Digital Library.
 Jason has a Bachelor of Business Administration degree from Texas Tech University and an Associate of Applied Science degree in software development from Brookhaven College.